 or call: 503-224-8684

 The winter migratory season is here!
 Our crows began to return in mid-August.
-As described in our Community Science section, we count crows every week.
+As described in our Community Science section, we count crows regularly.
 Send us an email (below) and let us know you'd like to join our project.